 9. Expiry date

 Shelf life: the soap has no expiration date.
-However, the scent of the soap, as well as the colour, can diminish over many years.
+However, the scent of the soap, as well as the color, can diminish over many years.
 If you do not use the soap or soaps immediately, store them in a dry place, for example a drawer in a cupboard, without plastic packaging.
 Attention: paper and plastic can be recycled.
 Therefore, do not dispose of these with the bulky waste, but in the bins or bags specially intended for this purpose.

 10. How to store the soap